SNStatComp/validatesdmx/README.md

 We explicitly categorised the SDMX endpoints above into two distinct categories:

-- endpoints of registries providing metadata / agreements to be used for the exchange of statistics in the European Statistical System (ESS)
+- endpoints of registries providing metadata for the exchange of statistics in the European Statistical System (ESS)
 - endpoints of dissemination databases providing official statistics

-We recall that our goal is to re-use as internationally agreed metadata for data validation.
+We recall that our goal is to re-use internationally agreed metadata for data validation.
 With this goal in mind we conclude that the registries should be the main targets of our exercise as they form the metadata backbone of the ESS and will contain (versions) of standardised codelists and possibly other metadata relevant for data validation.
 Endpoints to dissemination databases may be interesting as well, as there is a relationship between what is published and the validity of the underlying data that we want to validate, however the first step in improving international data validation practices should be the re-use of officially agreed metadata (DSDs) in registries.
 Hence, in the rest of this exercise this is the subject of our focus.